markwryan/modernizing-legacy-systems/PITCHME.md

 +++

+knowledge gaps

+Note:
-knowledge gap around what constituted an increase where
+Gaps around what constituted an increase where.
+Monolith releases made it even more confusing.

++++

+non-developers hated it

+Note:
+Immediate dislike of not knowing a version till close to release.

 +++